Mkhlf/cse15l-lab-reports/lab-report-1-week-2.md

 ## Optimizing Remote Running:

-To make running commands on the server a bit easier and faster you can do like this:
+To make running commands on the server a bit easier and faster you can do the following:

 ```
 $ssh cs15lwi22zz@ieng6.ucsd.edu "cd"
 ```

-Also you can do multiple commands at the same by using `;`
+Also you can do multiple commands at the same time by using `;`

 ![runningCommandsEasier](lab-report-1-pics/runningCommandsEasier.png)